Oscar Jackson | PHOTOSPORT

 Power from pinch-hitter Kuggeleijn | MBUTCHER

-Kuggeleijn cracked 55 off 52, he and Katene Clarke putting on the first 60 runs inside just seven overs before Toby Findlay got one to jag back in and bowl the latter for a much needed breakthrough.
+Kuggeleijn cracked 55 off 52, he and Katene Clarke putting on the first 60 runs inside just seven overs before Toby Findlay got one to jag back and bowl the latter for a much needed breakthrough.

-Findlay was in the Stags’ XI for the injured Blair Tickner (ankle) and Tickner’s absence was sorely missed.
 Still, the Stags’ trio of spinners — captain Jayden Lennox, Dean Foxcroft and Angus Schaw — eventually did a good job of stemming the damage through the middle.

 Clarkson and Foxcroft | MBUTCHER

-Foxcroft had a particularly strong day, later going on to top-score with the bat for the Stags.
-His first four overs produce a maiden, two wickets (one run out), just one boundary and barely any runs, turning in 1/32 off his seven overs as the seventh bowler used.
+His first four overs with the ball produced a maiden, two wickets (one run out), just one boundary and barely any other runs, turning in 1/32 off his seven overs as the seventh bowler used.

 Xavier Bell | MBUTCHER

-Their 309/8 featured maiden half centuries to 19-year-old rising stars Xavier Bell (66) and NZU19 World Cup rep Snehith ‘Lucky’ Reddy (55 not out) who formed an attractive 67-run stand.
+The total of 309/8 featured maiden half centuries to 19-year-old rising stars Xavier Bell (66) and NZU19 World Cup rep Snehith ‘Lucky’ Reddy (55 not out) who formed an attractive 67-run stand.

-Bell, at six, was striking the ball nicely and found five boundaries and two sixes, and was joined by spinning allrounder Reddy at 177/6.
+Bell, at six, was striking the ball nicely and found five boundaries and two sixes, and was joined by the spinning allrounder Reddy at 177/6.

-Reddy finished unbeaten at better than run-a-ball after three fours and two sixes.
+Reddy finished unbeaten at better than run-a-ball, after three fours and two sixes.

 PHOTOSPORT

-Elsewhere around the country, Oscar Jackson, the 21-year-old playing in just his third Ford Trophy match for the Firebirds, hit one of the fastest fifties in Ford Trophy history: 57 off 27 balls (10x4, 1x6).
+Elsewhere around the country Oscar Jackson, the 21-year-old playing in just his third Ford Trophy match for the Firebirds, hit one of the fastest fifties in Ford Trophy history: 57 off 27 balls (10x4, 1x6).

-The only players to have hit faster one-day fifties in NZ men’s Domestic cricket are Tom Bruce (16 balls for Central Stags at Pukekura Park in the 2015/16 Final) and Adam Milne (18 balls for the Stags in 2021/22).
+The only players to have hit faster one-day fifties in NZ men’s Domestic cricket are Tom Bruce (16 balls for Central Stags at Pukekura Park in the 2015/16 Grand Final) and Adam Milne (18 balls for the Stags in 2021/22).

-Pete McGlashan (for ND in 2007/08) and Shanan Stewart (for Canterbury in 2009/10) are the only others to have hit 19-ball fifties; the Firebirds winning their match in Auckland against the Aces by five wickets after chasing down a tepid 240/8.
+Retired duo Pete McGlashan (for ND in 2007/08) and Shanan Stewart (for Canterbury in 2009/10) are the only others to have hit 19-ball fifties; the Firebirds winning their match in Auckland against the Aces by five wickets after chasing down a tepid 240/8.

 In Invercargill, another rising star from the youth ranks was in for a frustrating day as rain prevented any action between the Volts and Canterbury.

-Hugo Bogue, the 17-year-old ballistic batter from Queenstown, has been a consistent age-group star for the last couple of years and like Reddy, was fresh back from the ICC U19 World Cup in Zimbabwe where he got a knock of 39 against Pakistan U19.
+Hugo Bogue, the 17-year-old ballistic batter from Queenstown, has been a consistent age-group star for the last couple of years and, like Reddy, was fresh back from the ICC U19 World Cup in Zimbabwe where he got a knock of 39 against Pakistan U19.

-It was the first time Bogue had been picked for the Volts in any format, but the game was washed out without a toss made and he remains without a debut as yet.
+It was the first time young Bogue had been picked for the Volts in any format, but the game was washed out without a toss made and he remains without a debut as yet.

-Canterbury will be at home at Hagley hosting the Firebirds who are looking to keep their momentum going after an up and down campaign.
+Canterbury will be at home at Hagley hosting the Firebirds who are looking to keep their momentum going after an up-and-down campaign.

 History made today | PHOTOSPORT